GazzaJ/CI-MS4-RefereE-pay/README.md

 ### **Heroku Deployment**
 1. To start the Heroku deployment, first log into Heroku from the terminal using:
 `heroku login -i`
-2. You will need to tempoarily disable the static files as we will set these up on Amazon AWS.
+2. You will need to temporarily disable the static files as we will set these up on Amazon AWS.
 To do this type `heroku config:set DISABLE_COLLECTSTATIC=1 --app <app name>`
 3. In `settings.py` add Heroku to the allowed hosts and localhost so the project can run locally and as a deployed site `ALLOWED_HOSTS = ['<your Heroku app name>.heroku.com', 'localhost']`